 Don’t get me wrong, doctrine is important and so is meeting with fellow believers.
 But in our heart of hearts, it should be all about the relationship we have with our Redeemer.

 I don’t say all this to sound pious.
 Good grief, I’m not pious.
-I still struggle with swearing (and don’t always agree that Christians should never do it).
-I still struggle to pray.
-God is still working in our lives to find the right fit for a home church.
 I’m not going to be one of those people who says “Look at me, I’m not perfect.”
 When I hear people say that, it makes me feel like they think they will eventually be perfect or that it is even something to care about.

-The truth is, I’m messed up.
-We all are.
-I don’t even try to be perfect, or even good.
-To me, it’s about celebrating the glory of God and recognizing that because of him, we are in fact a treasure despite our brokeness.
+The truth is, we are all imperfect sinners serving a perfect God.
+My faith is not about a list of do this don’t do that.
+It’s about celebrating the glory of God and recognizing that because of him, we are in fact a treasure despite our brokenness.